torvalds/linux/Documentation/userspace-api/media/dvb/dmx-mmap.rst

     .. note::

-       The Linux Digital TV applications should not set the ``MAP_PRIVATE``, ``MAP_DENYWRITE``, ``MAP_EXECUTABLE`` or ``MAP_ANON``
+       The GNU/Linux Digital TV applications should not set the ``MAP_PRIVATE``, ``MAP_DENYWRITE``, ``MAP_EXECUTABLE`` or ``MAP_ANON``
        flags.